Stephen and Ginger Jordan

 Our New Addition »

-We greatly appreciate your prayers for us and the Agutaynens.
+We greatly appreciate your prayers for us, for the residents of The Homes, and for the Agutaynens in the Philippines.
 Below is a list of links to pages within this blog.
 One of those links is our monthly “Praise & Prayer Updates.”
 Please click on this link to find our most recent praise and prayer requests.

 • About